Bibliography of Benjamin Franklin: Publisher and printer

 Most of Franklin's biographers cover his printing and publishing involvements in varying proportions, while other works focus on this idea entirely.
 Franklin's early and mid life was greatly involved in that effort, beginning as an apprentice in the Boston print shop of his brother, James Franklin.
 He soon acquired and became the editor of The Pennsylvania Gazette and began publishing Poor Richard's Almanack.
-Franklin also brought innovations to the printing trade, helped to establish paper mills, and introduced new an improved printing type to colonial printers.
+Franklin also brought innovations to the printing trade, helped to establish paper mills, and introduced new and improved printing type to colonial printers.
 During his career he took on various apprentices, and helped establish other upstart printers.
-Franklin's persistent efforts subsequently brought him favorable notoriety in printing and publishing circles, and a good measure of wealth by mid-life, inspiring him to write, The Way to Wealth in 1758.
+Franklin's persistent efforts subsequently brought him favorable notoriety in printing and publishing circles, and a good measure of wealth by mid-life, inspiring him to write The Way to Wealth in 1758.